Sreejith849/Todo_React/README.md

 ## To Run the app

-Run your MongodB using command prompt
+Run your MongodB using command prompt.
-Open API code and run node app.js on terminal
+Open API code and run node app.js on terminal.
-Open React code and run npm start on terminal
+Open React code and run npm start on terminal.